 - Sharing Information - Sharing valuable information such as demand signals, forecasts, inventory, transportation and potential collaborations

-Organizations looking to remain focused on their core competencies often seek the expertise of supply chain management companies like NewStream.
+Organizations looking to remain focused on their core competencies often seek the expertise of supply chain management companies like NewStream Enterprises, LLC.
 This allows them to remain flexible while minimizing ownership of raw materials sources and channels of distribution.
 The importance of supply chain management for most companies ultimately comes down to cost containment.
 More cost-effective solutions result from dedicated supply chain management companies that can perform these functions more proficiently and do not get distracted with conflicting priorities as is often the case when insourced.

 Supply Chain vs Logistics